 It’s important to consider yourself as a vital and important participant in the University community.
 You are a scholar being educated by scholars, and protecting your reputation as such means diligently practicing the academic respect appropriate to your station.

-Should you participate in any of these activities, or ones like them, you are jeopardizing your academic integrity, and perhaps your grade and standing at the University.
 Be conscientious.
 When in doubt, talk over your concerns with your professors.
 They can assist you in learning how to navigate the rules of responsible academic scholarship.
 They, too, must practice them daily.

 Violation Review Process